Mpox (formerly Monkeypox)

 Mpox usually resolves without treatment, with symptoms lasting from 2 to 4 weeks.
 However, it is highly infectious from the time the symptoms start until the rash has fully healed and a fresh layer of skin has formed.
 Serious infection may require hospitalisation.

-Mpox can be transmitted to any person who has close contact with an infected person or contaminated item, regardless of their identity.
-Currently, gay, bisexual, or other men who have sex with men who have a high number of sexual partners, sex workers and people who are travelling to countries where mpox is present are considered at higher risk of mpox exposure or infection.
+Mpox can be transmitted to anyone who has close contact with an infected person or contaminated items, regardless of their identity.
+Currently, those considered at higher risk of mpox exposure are:

-Vaccination can significantly reduce the chance of mpox infection and decrease the severity of symptoms if you do become infected.
+Vaccination can significantly reduce the chance of mpox infection and decrease how serious your symptoms are if you do get sick.
 Mpox vaccination is recommended for sex workers and their sexual partners.
 Visit our mpox vaccination page or contact your local sex worker organisation for more information.

 Signs and Symptoms